Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Stochastic optimization as inference

 In this section, we describe how to construct a sequence of probability distributions that can be linked to the solution of problem~\eqref{eqCostFunction}.
 Let $\pi_0\in\cP(\Theta)$ be the initial element of the sequence.
 We construct the rest of the sequence recursively as

-where the maps $G_t:\Theta \mapsto \bR_+$ are termed \textit{potential functions} \cite{del2004feynman}.
+where the maps $G_t:\Theta \mapsto \bR_+$ are termed \textit{potential functions} \citep{del2004feynman}.
 The key idea is to associate these potentials $(G_t)_{t\geq 1}$ with mini-batches of individual components of the cost function (subsets of the $f_i$'s) in order to construct a sequence of measures $\pi_0,\pi_1,\ldots,\pi_T$ such that (for a prescribed value of $T$) the global maxima of the density of $\pi_T$ match the global minima of $f(\theta)$.
-We remark that the measures $\pi_1,\ldots,\pi_T$ are all absolutely continuous with respect to $\pi_0$ if the potential functions $G_t$, $t = 1,\ldots,T$ are bounded.
+We remark that the measures $\pi_1,\ldots,\pi_T$ are all absolutely continuous w.r.t $\pi_0$ if the potential functions $G_t$, $t = 1,\ldots,T$, are bounded.

 To construct the potentials, we use mini-batches consisting of $K$ individual functions $f_i$ for each iteration $t$.
 To be specific, we randomly select subsets of indices $\cI_t, t = 1,\ldots,T$, by drawing uniformly from $\{1,\ldots,n\}$ without replacement.
 Each subset has $|\cI_t| = K$ elements, in such a way that we obtain $T$ subsets satisfying $\bigcup_{i=1}^T \cI_t = [n]$ and $\cI_i \cap \cI_j = \emptyset$ when $i\neq j$.
 Finally, we define the potential functions $(G_t)_{t\geq 1}$ as